Please Talk to Your Kids Before Someone Else DoesPin

 Suffice it to say, it took a long, long time for me to understand what normal and healthy is in terms of sex.

-So, like I said, if talking to your kids is too hard, or you don’t want to ruin their innocence when they’re young, you go right ahead.
-There are plenty of places they can learn about sex if you won’t do it.
+As I said, if talking to your kids is too hard, or you don’t want to ruin their innocence when they’re young, go right ahead.
+There are plenty of places they can learn about sex if you don’t do it.
 You might not like what they learn, though.

 Similar Posts